James Hallberg, 78 of Battle Lake died Monday, April 19, 2021, at his home with his family by his side and under the care of LB Hospice.

 Funeral Home: Glende-Nilson of Battle Lake

-To send sympathy gifts to the family or plant a tree in memory of James Edward Hallberg, please visit our tribute store.
+To plant a beautiful memorial tree in memory of James Edward Hallberg, please visit our Tree Store.